fattahpour/kafka-orchestrator/README.md

     ```bash
     docker-compose up -d
     ```
-    This command will start the Kafka brokers, the Kafka exporter, Prometheus, and Grafana services in detached mode.
+    This command will start the Kafka brokers, the Kafka exporter, Prometheus, Grafana, and Kafka UI services in detached mode.
 Zookeeper is not used.

 3.  **Verify the services are running:**
     You can check the status of the containers using:
     ```bash
     docker-compose ps
     ```
-    You should see `kafka1`, `kafka2`, `kafka-exporter`, `prometheus`, and `grafana` containers running.
+    You should see `kafka1`, `kafka2`, `kafka-exporter`, `prometheus`, `grafana`, and `kafka-ui` containers running.

 ## Accessing Kafka